 Related: Hiking to Big Bend's Hot Springs

-As we continued our hike into the Santa Elena Canyon, the elevation decreased until we walked on soft, sandy ground, about level with the Rio Grande River.
+The elevation decreased as we continued our hike into the Santa Elena Canyon until we walked on soft, sandy ground, about level with the Rio Grande River.

-The sky was a beautiful blue, and a partial white moon was visible above the canyon walls.
+The sky was a beautiful blue, and a partially white moon was visible above the canyon walls.

-We passed several large boulders that must've fallen off the rock walls at some point a long time ago.
+We passed several large boulders that must've fallen off the rock walls long ago.